 - How do I apply to become a host for the Family Boarding Program?

-GNS defines a Family Boarding home as a safe and inviting place where students from outside of Victoria can enjoy residence, as they share fully in the daily life of a committed family.
+GNS defines a Family Boarding home as a safe and inviting place where students from outside of Victoria can enjoy living, as they share fully in the daily life of a Canadian family.

-The Family Boarding home is an important part of the GNS community; it’s a program that takes the commitment inherent in being an IB World School and a Round Square School one step further by living and sharing these values in the actual home.
+The Family Boarding home is an important part of the GNS community; it’s a program that takes the commitment inherent in being an IB World and a Round Square School one step further by living and sharing these values in an actual home.